rickrodness/cse15l-lab-reports/new_file.md

 - **Description:** Running `cat` with a file as the argument displayed the contents of the file on the command line with no errors.

 ## Conclusion
 This lab report provides insights into the behavior of various commands when used in different working directories.
-It helps illustrate how remote access and the filesystem work together in a Linux environment.
+I found it helpful in illustrating the filesystem and learning how to use different commands in a Linux environment.